 “If you insist on using uber-popular hashtags, you MUST post them in your post caption.
 If you wait even a second to post them in a comment, they’re pretty much worthless, as your post will be buried in that hashtag feed the instant you add it.”

-Here’s a look at how I tested this.
+Here’s a look at how I tested my hypothesis.

-To test this Instagram hashtag strategy we’ll use 3 different accounts:
+To test this Instagram hashtag strategy, l used 3 different accounts:

-Here’s how the numbers ended up when it comes to the amount of posts:
+Here’s how the numbers ended up in regards to the amount of posts:

 3 Accounts Combined: